-In almost all cases, it runs and performs well out of the box.
-In exceptional cases where the anisotropy in the data is particularly low (very early development, ex-vivo data with low b-value, ...), it may be advisable to set the -fa parameter lower than its default value of 0.2.
-See [Dhollander2018b] for an example of a dataset where changing this parameter was required to obtain good results.
+In almost all cases, the algorithm runs and performs well out of the box.
+In exceptional cases where the anisotropy in the data is particularly low (very early development, ex-vivo data, (with) low b-value, ...), it is sometimes advisable to set the -fa parameter lower than its default value of 0.2.
+See [Dhollander2018b] for a good example of a dataset where changing this parameter was required to obtain good results.
+This FA threshold should be set so as to roughly separate the bulk of WM from the rest (GM and CSF).
+Further imperfections are corrected by the algorithm itself during a later stage.